The Benefits of an Intensive Tiling Course

 Work alongside another tiler

 Some people will tell you that your best bet is to work alongside another tiler and learn from them.
-While this has the potential to work, often this is going to result in you spending a lot of your time doing the job of a labourer and washing buckets, mixing adhesives and carrying boxes of tiles up stairs.
+While this has the potential to work, often this is going to result in you spending a lot of your time doing the job of a laborer and washing buckets, mixing adhesives, and carrying boxes of tiles upstairs.
 This method of learning will often require many months or even years of working for free or very low rates of pay alongside an existing tiler – something that many people aren’t in a position to do due to mortgage and/or rent payments along with the other costs of living.

 Local college courses